 Why buy travel medical insurance before traveling to Mexico City?

 Medical treatment in a foreign country can be expensive.
 This might cause a serious financial loss.
-But a suitable travel medical insurance can provide financial coverage in medical emergencies.
+Suitable travel medical insurance can provide financial coverage in medical emergencies.
 It can cover your huge hospital bills and save your hard-earned money.
 Even if you end up not using it, health insurance is never a bad decision.

 What should I look for in my Mexico City travel medical insurance?